SPAMLab/SPAMLab.github.io/pages/datasets.md

 subtitle: Talk is cheap.
 Show us the data
 published: true
 ---

+This page has direct links to large datasets (point clouds, RPA images).
+If you are looking for the scripts and codes that go alogn with our articles, they are in GitHub, both in the [SPAMLab Repo](https://github.com/SPAMLab/data_sharing) and in [Prof. Grohmann's Repo](https://github.com/CarlosGrohmann/scripts_papers).
+&nbsp;&nbsp;

 Grohmann, C.H. and Gomes, F., 2022.
 Digital Terrain and Surface Models of São Paulo.
 _Kaggle_
 [https://doi.org/10.34740/KAGGLE/DS/1915612](https://doi.org/10.34740/KAGGLE/DS/1915612)